Blaisorblade/Blaisorblade.github.io/dsld/index.md

 This is the homepage for our *Formal Semantics as a Language Designer’s Toolbox --- A case for semantics-inspired language design* abstract and relevant project.

 # Talks
-  - [Formal Semantics as a Language Designer’s Toolbox --- A case for semantics-inspired language design](Abstract-submitted.pdf) (updated version).
+  - [Formal Semantics as a Language Designer’s Toolbox --- A case for semantics-inspired language design](Abstract-submitted.pdf).
 With Klaus Ostermann, Tillmann Rendel and Eric Walkingshaw.
-We are at DSLDI '14.
+We will present a talk at DSLDI '14.

     **Abstract**: